lrpsantiago/fsess/README.md

   - No, unless you turn off your Programable Block (which would be cheating during a race).
 There is a discussion about preventing tyre degradation when Pit Limiter is active, but for now, make sure to change your tyres before it's too late.

 - **Why these values for the tyres?**
-  - Well, the lifespans are based on the Fibonacci sequence, notice that if you sum the lifespan of SOFT + MEDIUM = HARD, also MEDIUM + HARD = EXTRA, this allow a good variety of strategies on the races.
-Also, the friction ranges are planned in a way so all the compounds have 10% of the lifespan bellow 40% friction, so people can optionally push the wheels to the limit even if they are getting a low performance.
+  - The lifespans are based on the Fibonacci sequence, notice that if you sum the lifespan of SOFT + MEDIUM = HARD, this allow a good variety of strategies on the races.
+Also, the friction ranges are planned in a way so all the compounds have 10% of the lifespan bellow 40% friction (we call it the Anchor), so people can optionally push the wheels to the limit even if they are getting a low performance.